 Arts & Media

-Study British art, film, radio, television, and theatre in one of the cultural capitals of the world.
-Gain insight into the culture and society of Britain through its arts and media and work in the field of film, broadcasting, theatre, and arts administration; or gain insight into the political, cultural, and social life of the United Kingdom by participating in the daily life of a newspaper, magazine, publishing house, or broadcast news organization.
+- Study British art, film, journalism, radio, television, and theater in one of the political and cultural capitals of the world.
+Gain insight into the culture and society of Britain through its arts and media and work in the field of film, broadcasting, theater, and arts administration; or gain insight into the political, cultural, and social life of the United Kingdom by participating in the daily life of a newspaper, magazine, publishing house, or broadcast news organization.
 Past internship placements have included the Royal Academy of Arts, Sky Movies, Thomson Reuters, Big Cheese, Simon & Schuster, Quintessentially Publishing, PW Productions, The Ambassadors Theatre Group, Almeida Theatre, Tabard Theatre, Pilot Productions, Feelgood Fiction, Zone Radio, and The Producers.

 Economics & Finance

-Study the current economic, political, and social issues affecting Britain and work in a London organization with an economic dimension.
-Internship placements have included Citigroup, JP Morgan and Clean World Capital.
+- Study the current economic, political, and social issues affecting Britain and work in a London organization with an economic dimension.
+Internship placements have included Europe Economics, Pure Leapfrog, Policy Studies Institute, and Overseas Development Institute.

-Study international management and work in the accounting, banking, corporate finance, economic research and operations, or personnel management departments of prestigious international organizations.
-Past internship placements have included Deutsche Bank, Citigroup, Bache, and Barclays Private Bank.
+- Study international management and work in the accounting, banking, economic research and operations, or personnel management departments of prestigious international organizations.
+Past internship placements have included BBC Company Finance, LDFM, Maurice J Bushells Accountants, and Omerta Group.

 Psychology & Health Sciences

-Study health care and human services issues and participate in the daily work life of hospital rehabilitation, therapy, or education programs, health center administration, social service departments, community health centers, or social activist organizations.
-Internship placements have included the Chelsea & Westminster Hospital Schools, Goldsmiths University, Rhodes Farm Clinic, Anna Freud Centre, Barts and Royal London Hospital, and Saint Phillip’s School.
+- Study health care and human services issues and participate in the daily work life of hospital rehabilitation, therapy, or education programs, health center administration, social service departments, community health centers, or social activist organizations.
+Internship placements have included the Chelsea & Westminster Hospital Schools, Goldsmiths University, Rhodes Farm Clinic, Anna Freud Centre, and Solace Women's Aid.

 Week 1–Week 6 (Core Phase)